Greenhouse Gas Inventory

-The University of Vermont has set ambitious goals to reach carbon neutrality by 2030 in the Comprehensive Sustainability Plan.
-The annual greenhouse gas inventory tracks progress towards these goals, shows emissions trends over time, and complies with UVM's Carbon Commitment to Second Nature.
+The University of Vermont has set an ambitious goal to reach carbon neutrality by 2030 in our Comprehensive Sustainability Plan.
+Campus wide carbon accounting helps track progress toward this goal, highlights emissions trends over time, and complies with UVM's Carbon Commitment to Second Nature.

 Inventory Overview